 A.4 Transfer Taxes: Under current federal law, there are three taxes that can be imposed on the transfer of assets: the gift tax, the estate tax, and the generation-skipping transfer tax ("GST tax").
 In addition to the transfer taxes that may apply, income tax can also reduce transfers.

 (a) Gift Tax.
 A taxable gift is any transfer of property for less than its fair market value.
 There are two exclusions for gift-tax purposes.
-The annual exclusion eliminates the tax on transfers of property of $14,000 or less per recipient in each calendar year.
+The annual exclusion eliminates the tax on transfers of property of $15,000 or less per recipient in each calendar year.
 (4) The applicable exclusion (sometimes referred to as the "lifetime exclusion") eliminates the tax until the cumulative gifts made during one's lifetime exceed the exclusion amount.
-For 2017, the exclusion amounts is $5,490,000.
+For 2020, the applicable exclusion amount is $11,580,000.
 (5) After the lifetime exclusion is used up, the gift tax rate for gifts is 40%.
 (6)

 (c) Generation-Skipping Transfer Tax.
 The GST tax applies to transfers to grandchildren and others in lower generations to the extent the cumulative transfers, either during life or at death, exceed the GST exemption.
 The GST exemption is the same as the applicable exclusion for gift and estate taxes, and the tax rate is also 40%.
 (7)